trkhanh/kaomachine/README.md

 #### Installation

 The [brew.sh script](#brewsh-script) installs VSC.
+*For win 10*
+Clone the script to your local and execute it by PS

 If you prefer to install it separately, [download](https://code.visualstudio.com) it, open the **.dmg** file, drag-and-drop in the **Applications** folder.